mjclemente/api-wrapper-template/README.md

 ## Package Installation

 You will need [CommandBox](https://www.ortussolutions.com/products/commandbox) installed to use this tool.
-<small>If you're a [CFML developer not using CommandBox](#a-note-on-commandbox-for-new-developers), see my note on the bottom.</small>
+If you're a [CFML developer not using CommandBox](#a-note-on-commandbox-for-new-developers), see my note on the bottom.

 From within the terminal, simply run the following command to install the module.
 ```